The Un-Romanticized Era of Depression Anti-Nostalgia

 The 1970s saw a veritable boom of movies set during the Great Depression.
 Following the runaway success of Arthur Penn’s masterpiece Bonnie and Clyde in 1967, a brief but by no means complete inventory of Depression-era period pieces – ranging from high-end fare like Chinatown (1974), Thieves Like Us (1974), and Bound For Glory (1976) to action flicks and exploitation fare like Boxcar Bertha (1972), Dillinger (1973), and Big Bad Mama (1974) – reveals an unusual preoccupation with 1930s settings.
 Beyond the obvious visual appeal of narrow-brimmed hats, waist-clinched dresses, and roadsters with running boards, the period undoubtedly held great historical and thematic appeal for filmmakers of the 1970s as well, nowhere more transparently so than in the famous scene in Bonnie and Clyde where the outlaw Clyde (Warren Beatty) hands a gun to two dispossessed tenant farmers and the pair proceed to shoot out all the windows on a shack the bank had recently foreclosed upon.
 Making (complicated) protagonists out of (anti-heroic) outlaws and drifters, stories set during the nation’s period of greatest disparity seemed to resonate with movie audiences going home to watch an endless war on TV and waking up to read about the latest abuses of government control in the morning papers.
 With an eye for stark authenticity, a hallmark of Hollywood’s Second Golden Age of filmmaking, young directors like Peter Bogdanovich, Martin Scorsese, and Robert Altman made movies that addressed the problems of the present by opening a more realistic window onto the past.

 Which brings us to Walter Hill, who, at the time a screenwriter most famous for penning movies like The Getaway (1972) and The Drowning Pool (1975), made his directorial debut with this hardscrabble, Louisiana-set picture taking place in the world of Depression bareknuckled brawling and starring the inestimable Charles Bronson.
 Hard Times is just that; a spare, stripped-to-the-bone character piece disguised as a fight picture that unassumingly asserts a moral code for life and behavior under the terms of great suffering and deprivation.
-As reflected in the surprisingly calm, gentle blue eyes of a guy who’s just about to quadruple his initial six dollar-stake by knocking an opponent out with one swift, savage punch, we come to know next to nothing about this Streetfighter (the movie’s original title), either where he comes from or where he’s going; rather, it’s all up there on the screen through three escalating matches with three increasingly dangerous combatants.
+As reflected in the surprisingly calm, gentle green eyes of a guy who’s just about to quadruple his initial six dollar-stake by knocking an opponent out with one swift, savage punch, we come to know next to nothing about this Streetfighter (the movie’s original title), either where he comes from or where he’s going; rather, it’s all up there on the screen through three escalating matches with three increasingly dangerous combatants.
 Actions speak louder than words, and Charles Bronson as Chaney is a man of very few, but those he does say speak volumes: “I knock people down.”

 Falling somewhere between action picture and a more serious evocation of its period, Hard Times would, I believe, prove almost impossible to make today.
 Far as casting is concerned, we have fast-talking James Coburn as Speed, the “smooth operator” who makes the bets and lays the cash down on the barrelhead, and disgraced, opium-addicted “cutman” Poe, played by the incomparable Strother Martin, in immediate support; along with great 70s character actors like Michael McGuire, as gangster-like businessman ‘Chick’ Gandil, and Bruce Glover, as ruthless loanshark Doty; rounding out a deep cast of performers which include real-life stuntmen (Robert Tessier, Nick Dimitri) looking very much the parts of stripped-to-the-waist, bareknuckled-nemeses posing realistic physical threats to Bronson’s tough-weathered character.